 Secondary Source Citation

-If you want to cite a source within a source, follow the guidelines from page 178 in the sixth edition of the Publication Manual of the American Psychological Association.
+If you want to cite a source within a source, follow the guidelines from page 178 in the Publication Manual of the American Psychological Association, Sixth Edition.

 Secondary sources are acceptable within academic writing as long as they are kept to a minimum.
 You should use secondary sources only if you are unable to find or retrieve the original source of information.

-Let's say that you found a quote from Culver that you wish to use in your text; however, you found this information in Jones and were unable to locate the original Culver source.
+For example, imagine that you found a quotation from Culver that you wish to use in your text; however, you found this information in Jones and were unable to locate the original source by Culver.
 For this reference, Culver would be the primary source, and Jones would be the secondary source.
 You will name the primary source in your text, but the reference and in-text citations will credit the secondary source: